-4. Definitions
+5. Definitions

-- 5.1 Assessment: The process of collecting evidence and making judgements on whether competency has been achieved to confirm that an individual can perform to the standard expected in the workplace as expressed by the relevant endorsed industry/enterprise competency standards of a Training Package or by the learning outcomes of an accredited course. - 5.2 Assessors: Include both IHNA educators (trainers/assessors) and external stakeholders (wherever applicable based on the course offered).
+Assessment: The process of collecting evidence and making judgements on whether competency has been achieved, to confirm that an individual can perform to the standard expected in the workplace, as expressed by the relevant endorsed industry/enterprise competency standards of a Training Package or by the learning outcomes of an accredited course.

+Assessors include both IHNA faculty and external stakeholders (wherever applicable based on the course offered).
 The role of an assessor is to objectively assess and judge a candidate's evidence against a set of standards.
-To do this effectively, an assessor must have sound knowledge of and be skilled in, the relevant industry area.
-In addition, the assessor must have acknowledged competency in assessment and hold an appropriate qualification (refer to IHNA's compliance documentation for trainers/Assessors Currency (Standards for RTOs Clause 1.13 1.16.) - 5.3 Assessment Instrument: An assessment instrument includes such components as the context and conditions of the assessment, the tasks to be administered to the candidate, an outline of the evidence to be gathered from the candidate and criteria used to judge the quality of performance (i.e., the assessment decision making rules).
-An assessment instrument also includes administration, recording and reporting requirements. - 5.4 Educator: The trainer, assessor or teacher in charge of a unit or course being undertaken by students. - 5.5 Competency: The consistent application of knowledge and skill to the standard of performance required in the workplace.
-It embodies the ability to transfer and apply skills and knowledge to new situations and environments. - 5.6 Reasonable adjustment: Refers to the adjustments that can be made to the way in which evidence of student performance can be collected. - 5.7 Reassessment: Allows for resubmission of assessment tasks outside of regular assessment due dates in the event that a student's original submission was graded as Not Yet Competent (NYC). - 5.8 Recognition of Prior Learning (RPL): Is an assessment process that involves assessment of an individual's relevant prior learning (including formal, non-formal and informal learning) to determine the credit outcomes of an individual application for credit. - a.
-Formal learning: Refers to the learning that takes place through a structured course of instruction and is linked to the attainment of an AQF qualification or statement of attainment (e.g., a certificate, diploma or university degree).
+To do this effectively, an assessor must have a sound knowledge of, and be skilled in, the relevant industry area.
+In addition, the assessor must have acknowledged competency in assessment itself and hold an appropriate qualification (refer to IHNA's compliance documentation for trainers / Assessors Currency (Standards for RTOs Clause 1.13 - 1.16)

+Assessment Tool: An assessment tool includes such components as the context and conditions for the assessment, the tasks to be administered to the candidate, an outline of the evidence to be gathered from the candidate and the evidence criteria used to judge the quality of performance (i.e., the assessment decision making rules).
+It also includes the administration, recording and reporting requirements.

+Educator: The Trainer, Assessor or Teacher in charge of a unit or course being undertaken by students.

+Competency means the consistent application of knowledge and skill to the standard of performance required in the workplace.
+It embodies the ability to transfer and apply skills and knowledge to new situations and environments.

+Reasonable adjustment refers to the adjustments that can be made to the way in which evidence of student performance can be collected.

+Reassessment allows resubmission of assessment tasks outside the regular assessment due dates in the event where a student's original submission was graded as Not Yet Competent (NYC).

+Recognition of Prior Learning (RPL) is an assessment process that involves assessment of an individual's relevant prior learning (including formal, non-formal and informal learning) to determine the credit outcomes of an individual application for credit.

-- b.
-Non-formal learning: Refers to the learning that occurs through a structured course of instruction but does not lead to the attainment of an AQF qualification or statement of attainment (e.g., in- house professional development programs conducted by a business). - c.
-Informal learning: Refers to the learning that results through experience of work-related, social, family or leisure activities (e.g., the acquisition of interpersonal skills developed through several years as a customer service representative.)
+- Formal learning refers to the learning that takes place through a structured course of instruction and is linked to the attainment of an AQF qualification or statement of attainment (e.g., a certificate, diploma or university degree); - Non-formal learning refers to the learning that occurs through a structured course of instruction, but does not lead to the attainment of an AQF qualification or statement of attainment (e.g., in-house professional development programs conducted by a business); and

+Assessment Policy

+Informal learning refers to the learning that results through experience of work-related, social, family or leisure activities (e.g., the acquisition of interpersonal skills developed through several years as a customer service representative)

-5.9 Training: Is the process used by IHNA to facilitate learning and the acquisition of competencies in relation to the training product on IHNA's scope of registration.
+Training is the process used by IHNA to facilitate learning and the acquisition of competencies in relation to the training product on IHNA's scope of registration.

-- 5.10 Training Product: Means AQF qualification, skill set, unit of competency, accredited short course, and module. - 5.11 Unit of competency: Means the specification of knowledge and skill and the application of that knowledge and skill to the standards of performance required in the workplace as defined in a training package.
+Training Product means AQF qualification, skill set, unit of competency, accredited short course, and module.

+Unit of competency means the specification of knowledge and skill, and the application of that knowledge and skill, to the standards of performance required in the workplace as defined in a training package.

-5. Assessment Principles
+6. Assessment Principles